 How does Chiropractic work?

-At CareWell Health Group, our chiropractors (Dr. Boudreau and Dr. Evans) primarily use a manual approach to care.
+At CareWell Health Group, our chiropractor (Dr. Evans) primarily use a manual (hands-on) approach to care.
 This may consist of a variety of soft tissue muscle techniques and/or joint manipulation.
-Joint manipulation (also called an adjustment) simply put, occurs when the chiropractor imparts a high velocity, low amplitude thrust to a joint creating a negative pressure inside the joint capsule.
+Joint manipulation (also called an adjustment) simply put, occurs when the chiropractor moves a joint creating a negative pressure inside the joint capsule.
 This causes a gas bubble to form and collapse (often creating a cracking or popping sound).
 This is not the sound of “bones cracking”, and the sound itself has no therapeutic effects.
-However, the thrust on the joint restores proper movement in the joint and stimulates mechanoreceptors (movement sensors), which inhibit or shut off nociceptors (pain sensors).
+However, the thrust on the joint restores proper movement in the joints, reduces pain and relaxes muscles.

-There has also been research suggesting that joint manipulation tricks muscles into relaxing though a stretch reflex effect, therefore reducing spasm.
 Some patients are not able to tolerate manual manipulation due to low bone density or other medical conditions.
-Other treatments often used by Dr. Boudreau and Dr. Evans include soft tissue massage techniques, acupuncture, electrotherapy (such as TENS and micro-current), exercise instruction, orthotic inserts or braces.
+Other treatments often used by our chiropractors include soft tissue massage techniques, gentle joint mobilization, medical acupuncture, electrotherapy (such as TENS and micro-current), exercise instruction, and orthotic inserts or braces.

 Safe and effective care